based2/KB/network/ip_filter.md

 block from any to 196.245.159.153
 # US https://red.flag.domains/posts/2024-01-23/
 block from any to 196.247.30.69
+# https://red.flag.domains/posts/2024-04-26/ chaussuresarchefrance[.fr] (registrar: Hosting Concepts B.V. d/b/a Openprovider
+block from any to 196.247.58.146
 # https://red.flag.domains/posts/2024-04-14/ selectedparis[.fr] (registrar: GRANSY s.r.o.
 block from any to 196.247.61.155
 # https://red.flag.domains/posts/2024-04-02/ heelyschaussures[.fr] (registrar: GRANSY s.r.o.